 The mental deviations and distortions and the psychological tactics which culminated and were most manifest in the holocaust of Jonestown on November 18 were rooted in Indiana and perfected in California.
 Who and what was Jim Jones?
-We believe it is accurate to say he was charismatic; in some respects, in wisdom and information;
+We believe it is accurate to say he was charismatic; in some respects, in fact, he was gealus in the area of human psychology.